-- Develop and maintain relationships with national, provincial and regional Aboriginal governments in nuclear provinces to keep them apprised of the implementation of APM, and with potentially impacted individual Aboriginal communities as the site selection process evolves; - Continue to seek the advice of the NWMO Aboriginal working group Niigani and the NWMO Elders Forum on interweaving of Aboriginal Traditional Knowledge and western science, and respectful engagement of Aboriginal peoples; - Continue to work with Natural Resources Canada to implement the memorandum of understanding on the NWMO's obligations with respect to the Crown's constitutional duty to consult; - ) Implement activities to engage young people in the NWMO's work; - " Regularly assess the value of engagement activities and identify opportunities to improve future initiatives; - Continue to report publicly on the input that the NWMO receives and how this advice is considered; and - >> Continue to brief Canada's nuclear host communities about progress in implementing APM, including planning for eventual transportation of used nuclear fuel to the deep geological repository.
+- Develop and maintain relationships with national, provincial and regional Aboriginal governments in nuclear provinces to keep them apprised of the implementation of APM and with local communities as the site selection process evolves; - Sontinue to seek the advice of the NWMO Aboriginal working group Niigani and the NWMO Elders Forum on interweaving of Aboriginal Traditional Knowledge and western science, and respectful engagement of Aboriginal peoples; - >> Continue to work with Natural Resources Canada to implement the memorandum of understanding on the NWMO's obligations with respect to the Crown's constitutional duty to consult; - >> Implement activities to engage young people in the NWMO's work; - " Regularly assess the value of engagement activities and identify opportunities to improve future initiatives; and - >> Continue to report publicly on the input that the NWMO receives and how this advice is considered. - In 2010, the NWMO will: - >> Continue to engage governments in nuclear provinces to prepare for the site selection process, specifically to ensure they have the necessary internal processes in place to position themselves to take inquiries from communities and to manage issues and communications associated with the initiation of the site selection process; - Description of the NWMO Municipal Forum and joint research projects; - Further develop relations with Aboriginal peoples through work with Niigani and the NWMO Elders Forum, and joint projects with Aboriginal organizations; - >> Continue to develop communications materials, exhibits, DVDs and information kits to support the siting process and respond to the needs of the Municipal Forum, Niigani, youth and potentially interested communities; and - >> Continue to seek citizen points of view from across Canada with the use of web-based dialogues and surveys.